grafana/terraform-provider-grafana/docs/data-sources/cloud_provider_aws_account.md

 ### Required

-- `role_arn` (String) The IAM Role ARN string of the AWS Account resource to look up.
+- `account_id` (String) The ID computed by the Grafana Cloud Provider API for the AWS Account resource.
 - `stack_id` (String) The StackID of the AWS Account resource to look up.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `regions` (List of String) A list of regions that this AWS Account resource applies to.
+- `regions` (Set of String) A set of regions that this AWS Account resource applies to.
+- `role_arn` (String) An IAM Role ARN string to represent with this AWS Account resource.